Skip to Content

 Where to Stay in Kyoto with Kids

-When starting to plan your family trip, it can be hard to decide where to stay in Kyoto.
+When starting to plan your family trip, it can be hard to decide where to stay in Kyoto with kids.
 It’s a reasonably large city and it’s main attractions are geographically spread out.

 But, this uncertainty can be turned into an advantage by giving you a wide variety of neighborhoods to choose from.
 Our advice is to find a Kyoto hotel or vacation rental in a location within easy walking distance of the subway.